 5.3 In addition to the above, each study group shall be competent to adopt guidelines and reports.

-5.4 In cases where the implementation of the results obtained is through activities of the Telecommunication Development Bureau (BDT), such as workshops, regional meetings, or surveys, these activities should be reflected in the annual operational plan and conducted in coordination with the relevant study Question.
+5.4 In cases where the Telecommunication Development Bureau (BDT) is expected to implement the results obtained by the study group through activities such as workshops, regional meetings, or surveys, these activities should be reflected in the annual operational plan and conducted in coordination with the relevant study Question.

 5.5 In the cases where the terms of reference of a rapporteur group are completed prior to the end of the study period, the study group should issue guidelines, reports, best practices and Recommendations promptly for review by the membership.